PluginDetect.getVersion('AdobeReader'): [Returns string or null]

 Limitations of Adobe Reader detection

-When you install Adobe Reader on your computer, you have 2 basic ways of viewing pdf documents:
+When you install Adobe Reader on your computer, you have 2 ways of viewing PDF documents:

-i) use the standalone Adobe Reader application (no browser needed), or
+i) You can use the standalone Adobe Reader application to view PDF documents.

 Plugin Version Precision